code4guide/fastapi-jwt-tutorial/README.md

 This repository contains a simple FastAPI tutorial that demonstrates JWT-based authentication.
 The full implementation lives in `main.py`.

+## Environment setup
+- (Optional) Create a virtual environment in the project root with `python -m venv .venv`.
+- Activate it using `source .venv/bin/activate` on macOS/Linux or `.venv\Scripts\Activate.ps1` in Windows PowerShell.
+- Install the required packages via `pip install -r requirements.txt`.

 ## How to run
 - Start the development server with `uvicorn main:app --reload`.
 - If you see a version-related error from `uvicorn`, try `python -m uvicorn main:app --reload` instead.